 Every teacher has their own brand of first week of school activities.
 Some teachers start with a blank and empty classroom, then construct the space collaboratively with students.
 Other teachers spend the time playing fun ice breakers and learning names, while still others hop straight into the curriculum.
 I fall on another spot on that spectrum.
-My favorite way to start the school year is to use the classroom routines and protocols that I want students to be able to use later in the year as the structure for getting to know each other.
-This means learning Turn’n’Talk as a means of short interviews, or practicing turning in writing assignments after writing Introduce-Your-Classmate narratives.
-Continue reading

 While many people think about back-to-school as taking place in September, most educators have already been hard at work by then, preparing lessons, taking inventory of supplies, and putting the finishing touches on their classroom designs.
 Adding a new STEM tool, like Cubelets, to an already jam-packed year can seem like a tall order.
 So, we sat down with Educational Designer Emily Eissenberg to get her insider perspective on this crucial period, and learn all of her best tips for integrating little robots into the classroom year-round.

 I taught fourth-grade (every subject) and then became the district K-6 science content specialist, so science is my gig.
 I’m a nerd for all things education, though, so I’ve designed curriculum for all subjects and coached teachers in every content area!

 I loved gearing up for the “classroom culture” aspect of a new school year.
 I really stand by the motto, “Go slow to go fast,” so I specifically designed my first few weeks of school to be focused on routines and protocols that I wanted to use consistently throughout the year, but anchored them in get-to-know-you content.
 My favorite protocols are from Making Thinking Visible

 Cubelets are at their most effective when all students are engaged and continuing to build their skill sets.
 However, as with any tool, some students will pick it up quickly, and others may need extra help.
 When teaching with Cubelets, it’s helpful to use the following rules of thumb about interventions and extensions for your robot challenges.